tuchk4/mutations/README.md

 # Transform javascript objects

 Available for browsers and node.
+Will add complete README soon.

+- If there are '.' symbols dots in object key - there will resolved as nested objects.

 ## Example